Predawn Missouri tornado kills at least 5, sows destruction

-The Missouri tornado touched down around 3:30 a.m.
-Wednesday and moved through a rural area of Bollinger County, about 50 miles (80 kilometers) south of St. Louis, said Sgt.
+The Missouri tornado touched down about 3:30 a.m.
+Wednesday and moved through a rural area of Bollinger County, about 50 miles south of St. Louis, said Sgt.
 Clark Parrott of the Missouri State Highway Patrol.

-Trees were uprooted and homes turned into piles of splinters.
-One building was flipped on its side.
-Drone footage showed emergency crews peering into the wreckage with flashlights.

 More than 20 agencies were part of the search for survivors and victims, with the damage so bad that they sometimes were forced to use chainsaws to cut back trees and brush to reach homes, Parrott said.

-The twister caused significant destruction in and around the small rural communities of Glen Allen and Grassy, Bollinger County Sheriff Casey A. Graham said in a Facebook post.
-A hunting area separates the two communities.
+The damage was concentrated around the small rural communities of Glen Allen and Grassy, which are separated by a hunting area, said Bollinger County Sheriff Casey Graham in a Facebook post announcing the five deaths.
+He didn't immediately release the victims' names.

-At least five people were killed, Graham wrote, noting that he was withholding the names of the dead to make sure their families could be notified first.

 Charles Collier, 61, said he saw the coroner's van drive by with its lights on in Glen Allen, where he owns a storage facility.